Identification | Biology | Damage ID | Management | Resources

 Frightening Devices

 Short-term results may be obtained by hanging strips of Mylar® tape in locations where turkeys are not wanted.
 Motion sensing sprinklers, propane cannons, radios, and scarecrows also have shown some effectiveness.
 Move items every few days to reduce the likelihood of the turkeys habituating to them.
+Be sensitive to neighbors if using auditory frightening devices; these may not be allowed in some areas.

 Repellents